open-organization/open-org-distributed-work-guide/CONTRIBUTING.md

 2. **Check out the editorial board to see what's in progress.** We maintain a [project board board](https://github.com/open-organization/open-org-distributed-work-guide/projects/1) tracking writing-in-progress.
 Just make sure someone else isn't already working on what you'd like to contribute (if so, perhaps collaborate!).
 3. **Open an issue.** Ready to pitch an idea?
 Just head over to our [running list of outstanding issues](https://github.com/open-organization/open-org-distributed-work-guide/issues) and open your own.
 Tell us what you'd like to contribute, how it connects with the guide's themes, and why it's important for readers to understand.

-And that's it! project editors and maintainers will connect with you to help you outline, develop, and write your work—whatever you need to make a superb contribution.
+And that's it!
+Project editors and maintainers will connect with you to help you outline, develop, and write your work—whatever you need to make a superb contribution.